Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 The view coordinates system describes the direction and position from which the scene is looked at.
 The view matrix transforms from the world space to the view (eye) space.

-If the coordinate system of the view space is a [Right-handed](https://en.wikipedia.org/wiki/Right-hand_rule) system, where the X-axis points to the right and the Y-axis points up, then the Z-axis points out of the view (Note in a right hand system the Z-Axis is the cross product of the X-Axis and the Y-Axis).
+If the coordinate system of the view space is a [Right-handed](https://en.wikipedia.org/wiki/Right-hand_rule) system, where the X-axis points to the right and the Y-axis points up, then the Z-axis points against the line of sight (Note in a right hand system the Z-Axis is the cross product of the X-Axis and the Y-Axis).

 ![view coordinates](image/view_coordinates.png)